raugfer/BRLT/README.md

 that the volume negotiated collectively in the market is significantly larger that the volumes available for each trader to operate individually.

 The market owner must be unbiased.
-The orderbook mechanichs, and the custody of assets held from passive orders, could make a good case for implementing the market owner as a decentralized smart contract.
+The orderbook mechanics, and the custody of assets held from passive orders, could make a good case for implementing the market owner as a decentralized smart contract.